 Dr Yogesh Gokhale holds a doctoral degree in Botany from Mumbai University.
-He currently works as Fellow with The Energy and Resources Institute (TERI), New Delhi.
+He currently works as Senior Fellow with The Energy and Resources Institute (TERI), New Delhi.
 He has more than 15 years of experience of working on diverse aspects of natural resource management, monitoring, and evaluation of watershed projects and ecological assessments of various ecosystems in different parts of India.

 He has extensively worked on people and forest interface issues regarding conservation of biological resources such as sacred groves in India for past several years.
 Some of his research topics include forest ecology, non-timber forest produce, medicinal plant conservation, community forestry, eco-development, and national and international biodiversity policy issues.